Janda has explored four continents, by train, motorcycle, cross-country skis, mountain bike, snowshoes, sea kayak, hiking, backpacking, etc.

 - Pearl Harbor National Memorial and the U.S.S Arizona Memorial, the historical site of Japan’s famous attack on the American naval fleet, which brought the U.S. into WWII

-- The Polynesian Cultural Center—a fascinating introduction to the indigenous peoples and cultures of the islands, with 8 simulated villages, presenting their arts and crafts, including famous dances and luau.
-(If you’re on a budget, you can skip the luau and have an inexpensive, tasty buffet.)
+- The Polynesian Cultural Center, a fascinating introduction to the indigenous peoples and cultures of the islands, with eight simulated villages presenting their arts and crafts, including famous dances and luau (if you’re on a budget, you can skip the luau and have an inexpensive, tasty buffet)

-Molokai is the most rustic, least populated of the main islands, with fewer modern amenities.
+Molokai is the most rustic and least populated of the main islands, with fewer modern amenities.
 But it’s a fascinating locale.
 You can see the following:

 - Beautiful high sea cliffs